Before You Begin

 Important Note

-Even after enabling Custom CSS in your settings,you must add ?customCss=true to your embed URLs for the custom styles to load.
+Even after enabling Custom CSS in your settings, you must add?customCss=true to your embed URLs for the custom styles to load.
 Without this parameter, the viewer will use the default theme.
-The embed code contains two such URLs.

 Example: